thelovelab/comp-bio-setup/quantify.md

 at the beginning of a project.
 Note that you have to create a new *index* if you use a new version of Salmon.

+**Recommendation**: at the bottom of this file, I provide a `Snakefile` which is the easiest way to run Salmon on the cluster (everything is taken care of for you).
+So read over the following for understanding what the steps look like, but for a project with many files you shouldn't be running the steps one-by-one or with bash scripts, but using Snakemake.

-A workflow of how to run Salmon can be found here:
+Also, a workflow from the Salmon authors on how to run Salmon can be found here:

 <https://combine-lab.github.io/salmon/getting_started/>